-Charges for services program revenues decreased due to less services and activities due primarily to COVID-19.
-Operating grants and contributions increased primarily due to more state grant funding being received in fiscal year 2020.
-During fiscal year 2020, the District receive a student wellness and success grant from the State of Ohio.
-Capital grants and contributions represent contributions and donations for the construction of the Home of the Braves sports complex.
+Charges for services program revenues decreased due to less services and activities due to COVID-19.
+Operating grants and contributions increased primarily due to increased federal grant funding including Elementary and Secondary School Emergency Relief (ESSER) funding and Coronavirus Relief funding.
+Capital grants and contributions decreased as the District completed the Home of the Braves sports complex which received contributions in the previous year.